Skip to content

 If a transform fails on one assertion (e.g., the output is not valid JSON, or the path does not exist), that assertion returns passed=False with a descriptive reason.
 The other assertions still run normally and produce their own results.
 The aggregate score and pass/fail are then computed across all of them using the standard weighted scoring rules.

-1. The ExecutionService._build_assertion_configs method reads assertions from each block in the parsed workflow
+1. The engine reads each block’s assertions list from the workflow YAML

 The RunNode entity stores three eval fields: